AmirMustafa/Conference-app/README.md

 4. Circuit Breakers are implemented in calling the service for check - OPEN, CLOSED and HALF open state.
 5. RabbitMQ is implemented to send data from conference app to feedback queue and feedback microservice consumes it from queue.

-Please leave a star if you find it useful.